ooddle

 • Pre-bed sip.
 A small sip an hour before bed, not a full glass.
 You do not want to wake up at 3 a.m. for the bathroom.

-Most chronic mid-day fatigue is not a sleep problem.
-It is a hydration problem dressed up as a sleep problem.
+Many cases of chronic mid-day fatigue are not a sleep problem.
+They are a hydration problem dressed up as a sleep problem.

 What Changes in Two Weeks